vin1405/demo1/README.md

 # demo1
-this is my 2nd repository
+this is my 2nd git repository
+Author - vinayak yadav